hyper-designed/box_transform/packages/box_transform/README.md

 * 🔒 Drag Clamping: Clamp boxes inside a parent box to contain them within a specific area.
 * 🎨 Flexible Resizing Modes: Choose from four different resizing modes for more flexibility in how boxes are resized.
 * 📍 Customizable Anchor Points: Define resizing corner-handles to anchor different parts of the box when resizing.
-* 🚀 Easy Integration: Integrate Rect Resizer into your project with ease using stateless and static functions.
+* 🚀 Easy Integration: Integrate Box Transform into your project with ease using stateless and static functions.

 ## Getting started

-Rect resizer offers a `resizer.dart` class that holds functions that take initial box states and returns new box states with the desired actions.
+Box Transform offers a `resizer.dart` class that holds functions that take initial box states and returns new box states with the desired actions.

 Since this is a pure-Dart package, it offers a `Box` (as opposed to a `Rect`) class that holds